 As lawyers, our role is to support and guide you through the claims process and offer legal advice.
 We appreciate that we are not qualified to provide counselling or psychological treatment.
 Therefore we try to work closely with both local and national charities that can provide additional support throughout the claims process and beyond.

 If you have been the victim of historic physical or sexual abuse you could be entitled to pursue a claim for compensation.
-The prospects of succeeding with such a claim can vary greatly depending on various factors.
+The prospects of succeeding with an historical abuse claim can vary greatly depending on certain factors.
 Because you are pursuing a claim outside the time limits for presenting a case at court, it is necessary to ask the court for permission to proceed.
-It is therefore important that you seek legal advice from an experienced abuse solicitor as soon as possible, so not to incur any further delay.
+It is therefore important that you seek legal abuse advice from an experienced abuse solicitor as soon as possible, so not to incur any further delay.

 Should I contact the police to pursue a criminal case?

 It is important in historic claims for sexual and physical abuse that you make a report to the police as soon as possible.
 This will assist in obtaining evidence necessary to pursue your claim.
 A conviction against the abuser will also help in your civil claim.
 It is likely that your civil claim will be put on hold until the criminal investigation is complete.

 How long will my historical abuse claim take?

 It is not uncommon for civil claims to take many years – an ongoing police investigation can delay cases.
 Whether the defendant is prepared to admit responsibility and whether it is necessary to issue court proceedings will also impact how long your case takes to settle.

 Will I need to give evidence against my abuser in court?